 Change is a constant; and we’re not always given the liberty of time.

 Change happens.
 It happened before, and it’s happening again.
-We all experience, manage, and measure change differently.
+We all experience, cope with, and measure change differently.
 Do you get stuck and retreat or is it an easy and effortless transition?
 More importantly, how do you want to handle change?

-You’ve heard different versions of it ad nauseam throughout the pandemic: change, shift, pivot, adapt!
+You’ve heard different versions of it ad nauseam: change, shift, pivot, adapt!
 Conversations about how to deal with change have inundated the workforce and our lives.
 So, how do you manage change and the pace of change successfully?

 Here are our 5 tips to navigating change: